 \item[--] $Aut(H)$ is the {\it automorphism group} of $H$, that is, the number permutations $\sigma$ of the vertex set $V(H)$ such that $(x, y) \in E(H)$ if and only if $(\sigma(x), \sigma(y)) \in E(H)$. \end{itemize}

-Unlike the case for $T(K_{2}, G_n)$, the class of possible limiting distributions for general monochromatic subgraphs $H$ is extremely diverse \cite{BDM}, and, therefore, obtaining the limiting distribution of $T(H, G_n)$ for any graph sequence $G_n$ appears to be quite challenging.
-In this paper, we take the first step towards this goal, by providing a complete characterization of the limiting distribution of $T(H, G_n)$, for any simple connected graph $H$, whenever $\{G_n\}_{n\geq 1}$ is convergent sequence of dense graphs \cite{lovasz_book}.
-Depending on behavior of $\E T(H, G_n)$ there are 3 different regimes: \begin{itemize} \item[(1)] $\E(T(H, G_n)) =O(1)$: In this case, $T(H, G_n)$ converges to a linear combination of independent Poisson random variables (Theorem \ref{thm:poisson}). \item[(2)] $\E(T(H, G_n)) \rightarrow \infty$, such that $c_n \rightarrow \infty$: Here, $T(H, G_n)$ is asymptotically Gaussian, after appropriate standardization (Theorem \ref{thm:clt}). \item[(3)]$\E(T(H, G_n)) \rightarrow \infty$, such that $c_n =c$ is fixed: In this case, $T(H, G_n)$, after standardization, is asymptotically a linear combination of independent centered chi-squared random variables (Theorem \ref{thm:cfixed}). \end{itemize}
+The class of possible limiting distributions of $T(H, G_n)$, for a general graph $H$, is extremely diverse \cite{BDM}, and, there appears to be no natural universality of the limiting distribution of $T(H, G_n)$, for a general graph sequence $\{G_n\}_{n \geq 1}$.
+In this paper, using results from the emerging theory of graph limits, we provide a complete characterization of the limiting distribution of $T(H, G_n)$, for any simple connected graph $H$, whenever $\{G_n\}_{n\geq 1}$ is a convergent sequence of dense graphs \cite{lovasz_book}.
+Depending on the behavior of $\E T(H, G_n)$ there are 3 different regimes: \begin{itemize} \item[(1)] $\E(T(H, G_n)) =O(1)$: In this case, $T(H, G_n)$ converges to a finite linear combination of independent Poisson random variables (Theorem \ref{thm:poisson}). \item[(2)] $\E(T(H, G_n)) \rightarrow \infty$, such that $c_n \rightarrow \infty$: Here, $T(H, G_n)$ is asymptotically Gaussian, after appropriate standardization (Theorem \ref{thm:clt}). \item[(3)]$\E(T(H, G_n)) \rightarrow \infty$, such that $c_n =c$ is fixed: In this case, $T(H, G_n)$, after standardization, is asymptotically a (possibly infinite) linear combination of independent centered chi-squared random variables (Theorem \ref{thm:cfixed}). \end{itemize}

 We begin with a short background on graph limit theory.
 The results are formally stated in Section \ref{sec:results}.